Askannz/askannz.github.io/_posts/2023-09-02-boiling-frog.md

 popup-turned-on: false
 ---

-_Note: past dates in the timeline below are only approximate.
-Future ones are wildly speculative._
+_Note: the dates of past events are only approximate.
+The other half of the timeline is wildly speculative and hypothetical, as I don't pretend to know the future._

 <style type="text/css">